-Local SEO (Search Engine Optimisation) allows you to effectively market your business online to a local audience.
-Using a variety of techniques and strategies to get your business ranked in Google’s ‘Local Pack’ for your specific service will allow you to attract local customers looking for that service in their area.
+Local SEO allows you to market your business online to a local audience.
+Getting your business ranking in Google’s ‘Local Pack’ for your specific service will help attract local customers who are ready to buy.

 The following statistics highlight the importance of local SEO for a business:

 - 86% – The percentage of people who rely on the internet to find a local business.

 - 93% – The percentage of time Google’s Local Pack appears in the top spot of searches with localised intent.

 - 29% – The percentage of people who search for local businesses at least once a week.

 - 78% – The percentage of local mobile searches that result in a purchase.

 - 46% – The percentage of searches on Google that are local.

 Implementing a localised strategy for your business couldn’t be easier – follow these steps to help get your site ranking within Google’s local listings.